 - Red Baron

 - Oh so many.
 Real Rock'n Rolla for Devitt.
 The Underboss for Fale.
 Bad Boy for Tama.
 The Machine Gun for Anderson.
 The Phenomenal One for AJ.
 The Cleaner for Omega.
 The American Nightmare for Cody Rhodes.
-The Silverback for Roa.
+The Silverback for Loa.
 Mr. Rated R for Yujiro.
 The Villain for Scurll.
+Switchblade for White.

 - The group have adopted such nicknames as Ammunition Coalition, Brothers of the Covenant, Bone Soldiers, and the hashtag #BizCliz.

 - Shadow Archetype: Kenny Omega is this to all the other Bullet Club leaders, especially original leader Prince Devitt.
 All cocky and ambitious, all want money and championships, all talented enough to be successful on their own yet perfectly willing to flout puroresu tradition and use the help of their club mates when they have to in order to take it over the top.
-Yet where Devitt, Styles and Anderson valued all of their teammates and treated Bullet Club like a family, Kenny is flagrantly in love with himself and only considers The Young Bucks to be of any substantial importance — as seen by how quickly the three would adopt the "Elite" tag for themselves once they got rid of Styles.
-Thankfully for the Club's sake, the Bucks seemed to have the "caring about the others" part taken care of, and Kenny still showed enough loyalty when it counted toward Bullet Club itself for the others to regard him as a good leader…at least until his promotion of the Elite ahead of Bullet Club ran afoul of Tama Tonga during their G1 match.
-Both Tama and Bad Luck Fale have been increasingly hinting their intent to "take back" the Club from the Elite and their antics ever since.
+Yet where Devitt, Styles and Anderson valued all of their teammates and treated Bullet Club like a family, Kenny is flagrantly in love with himself and only considers The Young Bucks to be of any substantial importance as seen by how quickly the three would adopt the "Elite" tag for themselves once they got rid of Styles.
+Thankfully for the Club's sake, the Bucks seemed to have the "caring about the others" part taken care of, and Kenny still showed enough loyalty when it counted toward Bullet Club itself for the others to regard him as a good leader at least until his promotion of the Elite ahead of Bullet Club ran afoul of Tama Tonga during their match at the 27th G1 Climax in 2017.
+Both Tama and Bad Luck Fale have been increasingly hinting their intent to "take back" the Club from the Elite and their antics ever since, before finally making their move almost a year later heading into G1 28, resulting in Omega and the Elite being ousted in favor of placing Jay White as the frontman, who thus far has acted on the same will as Tama and Fale to return Bullet Club to its unified covenant roots.

 - The group is known to throw out crotch chops and 2 Sweet signs.
 Signs that were used by D-Generation X and the New World Order.
 Karl Anderson has stated in interviews they do it to pay homage to both groups.